Which player has scored the most goals in El Clásico history? All-time top scorers

-Not far behind Di Stefano on the Bernabéu legend stakes, local Madrileño Raúl comes in fourth with 15 goals.
+One of the Merengues’ favorite sons, local boy Raul sits just behind Di Stefano with 15 goals and like the Argentine is considered a legend of the club.
 The former Spanish international played in 37 Clásicos overall, his first coming in a 5-0 rout of the Catalans in January, 1995 (he didn’t score) and his last in a 2-0 defeat in April, 2010.
 Out of the top 10 all-time top scorers, he comes second behind Messi in number of appearances.

 Clásico all-time top scorers: 5th to 10th

 Behind Raul are three players on 14 goals: César (Barcelona, 1939-1955), Ferenc Puskas (Real Madrid, 1958-1966), and Francisco Gento (Real Madrid, 1953-1971).
 Regarding those at the bottom end of the top 10, we’ve got: Santillana with 12 goals (Real Madrid, 1971-1988), Luis Suárez with 11 goals (Barcelona, 2014-2020) and Hugo Sanchéz with 10 goals (Real Madrid, 1985-1992), the Mexican sharing 10th place with Juanito (Real Madrid, 1977-1987) and Josep Samitier (Barcelona, 1919-1932).